Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Query-Focused User Simulation

+A key challenge in studying persona sufficiency is that, in general dialogue, the influence of persona on an utterance is often implicit and difficult to isolate.
+To make this influence explicit and analyzable, we focus on user responses to questions rather than questions themselves or phatic expressions (\textit{e.g.}, greetings, farewells).
+Answers to questions often reveal information that directly affects the questioner's subsequent decisions.

+To understand the types of questions that naturally arise in dialogue, we conducted a manual analysis of 400 randomly sampled sentences ending with a question mark from the TVShowGuess dataset~\cite{sang2022tvshowguess}.
+We categorized them into three groups: fact-seeking questions (\textit{e.g.}, ``What is the definition of quantum?'' or ``Where are you from?''), persona-influenced questions, and non-questions.
+Fact-seeking questions accounted for 61.1\%, persona-influenced questions for 25.6\%, and the remainder were not genuine questions.
+Although fact-seeking questions constitute the majority, their answers are primarily external facts or personal facts, making them less suitable for studying the influence of persona.
+We further examined the persona-influenced questions and found that the majority (approximately 75\%) are choice-based, where the respondent selects from a small set of alternatives, while the rest are open-ended.
+This observation suggests that choice-based questions are the dominant form of persona-influenced questions in daily dialogue.

+Motivated by this data-driven observation, we focus on these persona-influenced choice questions (PICQs), where answers reflect the targets' decisions or opinions shaped by their personas (\textit{e.g.}, ``Would you form a band with me?'').
+Compared to open-ended questions, PICQs also provide a constrained structure that enables controlled and comparable simulation.

-In addition to PICQ, we consider including dialogue context preceding each question.
+In addition to PICQ, we consider including dialogue context preceding each question as the input query.
 This is because certain questions may appear simple in form (\textit{e.g.}, ``Would you stay here with me?'') but derive their significance from complex preceding situations (\textit{e.g.}, ``they are outside late at night in the rain'').
 Without context, it would be difficult to accurately interpret the choice being made or simulate a meaningful response.
 Moreover, some questions are not self-contained (\textit{e.g.}, ``Would you do that with me?'') and cannot be interpreted or answered without the surrounding dialogue.

-Following this logic, we also provide a basic persona scaffold for the responding character, including gender, age, and their basic relationship to the questioner (\textit{e.g.}, ``co-worker'' and ``stranger''), to anchor inferrence of more specific, latent traits relevant to the choice.
-Without this grounding, models (or even humans) may rely on shallow or generic assumptions, reducing the quality and interpretability of inference and simulation.
+Following this logic, we provide a basic persona description for the responding character, including gender, age, and their relationship to the questioner (\textit{e.g.}, ``co-worker'' and ``stranger'').
+These attributes are chosen because they are broadly applicable across diverse questions, commonly adopted in persona-augmented datasets and character simulations~\cite{zhang-etal-2018-personalizing}, and serve as stable anchors for inferring more specific persona dimensions relevant to the choice.
+Here, a persona dimension is defined as a trait axis whose specific value is currently unknown (\textit{e.g.}, \textit{``whether s/he is shy''}).
+For brevity, we use persona to refer to the persona dimension in the remainder of the paper.

-Therefore, we define the task of identifying relevant persona descriptions as follows:
+Therefore, we define the task of identifying missing relevant personas as follows: